Saturday, August 29, 2020

 NOTE: This post has been updated for 2024 content.

 Back when I was a kid in the 90’s, and obsessed with both comics and superhero’s, it was undeniably the Marvel brand that I loved most.
-If you had told that kid there would be nearly 60 live action Marvel movies in the new millennium … he’d have probably crapped in his Spider-Man underwear.
-So, I thought it would be fun to rank all the post 2000 Live Action Marvel movies from my own personal least favorite, to my absolute favorite.
-These movies will be ranked by my feelings on them, and not specific quality or importance.
+Over the years, I’ve been committed to watching every live-action Marvel comic movie adaption … from the highs to the lows.
+So, I thought it would be fun to rank all the Live Action Marvel comic movies from my own personal least favorite, to my absolute favorite.
+These movies will be arranged by five different categories and rank each movie on my personal feelings of them, and not specific quality or importance.
 Also, with over 60 movies to list, I’ll be keeping these comments short and simple.

 A life-less origin film that favors set-up and exposition over little things like character development, storytelling, or even exciting action, and it makes this a completely forgettable and pointless superhero outing.